 For a while.
 (Chuckle) To avoid rot, deck support posts are made of pressure treated wood.
 Well, PT shrinks as it dries.
 Slowly, over many months.
 But concrete takes its final shape in a day or so.
-So a gap opens up between the wood post and the concrete.
+So the PT post shrinks and opens a gap between it and the concrete.
 The gap may seem small — a quarter of an inch or perhaps a half — but Mother does not need much.
 During autumn, she fills the gap with rain water and then waits.
 Mother is patient.
 In time winter cold freezes the water into ice.
 The ice expands and breaks the concrete footing.

 “Fantasy” you say.
 Can’t happen.
 Heat expands, and cold contracts.
 Everyone knows that — right?
 Well, it turns out that there’s some fine print in that particular Law of Nature.
 As water freezes, it expands.
 Really.
 That’s why icebergs float.
 As they freeze, they expand, become less dense, and weigh less than the volume of water they displace.
 The expanded ice is buoyant and floats.¹

 Still skeptical?
 Here’s some deck footings in Lexington that Mother played with.
 We replaced the entire deck.

 So ice can damage your deck.
 But don’t battle Mother Nature, join her.